Tumlingtar: Transport

 As urbanisation has been growing here, many people of the surrounding areas are drawn to the city nowadays.
 This is the southernmost point from which the bus regularly goes to the district headquarters.
 You can reach Tumlingtar by airways or roadways.
 It will take around 5–6 hours while traveling from some bigger cities like; Biratnagar, Itahari & Dharan.
 Being located in the Himalayan region, most of the city is offroads, whereas Koshi highway draw a black pitch road from the heart of the city.

 Planes regularly fly from Tumlingtar Airport to Biratnagar and Kathmandu.
 Currently, the airlines operating flights from Tumlingtar are Buddha Air and Yeti Airlines.
 Tumlingtar is the primary gateway airport for reaching Makalu, the peak being roughly 50 km to the north of the city, with the base camp being accessible by trekking routes.

 Local infrastructure

 There are some smaller hotels in Tumlingtar, but they generally do not have the facilities required to meet international standards.
 The city has two schools.
-The Manakamana Higher Secondary School is the largest public school, with other schools here including Arun Valley English Boarding School & Shree Deu International Boarding School which now collaborate and named as Golden Stars English school.
-It is the only private school in Tumlingtar.
-There is also a mart where you can get all your necessities.
+The Manakamana Higher Secondary School is the largest public school, Golden Stars English school is only private school of Tumlingtar.

+Nepal Electricity Authority (NEA) have recently established the central office of the district.
+The Health Post with the capacity more than 100 beds is also available.
+There are two private hospital in the region, Manakamana Hospital & Harisiddhi Hospital.

+There are numerous hotels which provide accommodation facility for night stay or foods.
+Some of them are: